The One Corporate Health and Wellness Idea Everyone Likes… and It’s Free

 There is nothing magical about these criteria, except that some of them represent half the daily value for an average person.
 In other words, if a single fast food serving had more than half the amount of saturated fat, cholesterol, or sodium that a person should have in a single day, it was identified.
 Foods that contained lots of trans fats and little fiber were also identified.
 Any food that met none or just one of these criteria started off as green.
 Any food that met two of the criteria was initially coded yellow and any food that met three or more of the criteria was coded red.
 (Kind of like three strikes and you’re out.)

-A further set of rules was also established to help in the coding process:
+A further set of rules was also established to help in the coding process in the corporate health and wellness idea of the fast food guide:

 • Any food that had more than 1 gram of trans fat was automatically coded red.